nhm-herpetology/museum-NGS-training/Unit_04/Bioinformatics_Lab/README.md

 <details>
   <summary>Click to expand content!</summary>

->Data will come back from the Illumina sequenceer as demultiplexed by the PCR index.
-We will need to sort each PCR index into datasets for each of the individuals contained within it.
-We can do that using a helpful script called ```process_radtags```
+>Data will come back from the Illumina sequencer as demultiplexed by ddRADseq PCR 1 index.
+It will be demultiplexed using the bcl2fastq software we disussed in [Unit 1](https://github.com/nhm-herpetology/museum-NGS-training/tree/main/Unit_01/Bioinformatics_Lab).
+Following this, we will still need to sort each PCR index into FASTQ files for each of the individuals contained within the pool.
+We can do that using the software [Stacks](https://catchenlab.life.illinois.edu/stacks/) and a helpful program called ```process_radtags```

 1. First, let's make a new directory inside ```NGS_course``` called ```Unit_4```